trilitech/tezos-developer-docs/docs/architecture/smart-rollups.md

 The general flow of a Smart Rollup goes through these phases:

-1. Origination: A user called the _rollup operator_ originates the Smart Rollup to layer 1 and one or more users start nodes based on that Smart Rollup to independently verify its operation.
+1. Origination: A user originates the Smart Rollup to layer 1.
+1. One or more users start Smart Rollup nodes in Operator mode to independently verify the operation of the Smart Rollup.
 1. Commitment periods: The Smart Rollup nodes receive the messages in the Smart Rollup inbox, run processing based on those messages, generate but do not run outbox messages, and publish a hash of their state at the end of the period, called a commitment.
 1. Refutation periods: Nodes can publish a concurrent commitment to refute a published commitment.
 1. Triggering outbox messages: When the commitment can no longer be refuted, any client can trigger outbox messages, which create transactions.